 KIPP LA Schools seeks to serve a population comprised in large part of students who are socioeconomically disadvantaged.
 To put students on the path to and through college, the mission, vision, and instructional programs of KIPP LA's schools are designed to provide and ensure equal access for all students, particularly those students who are designated as socioeconomically disadvantaged based upon the poverty index.
-In the 2014-2015 school year, 90% of KIPP LA students qualified for free or reduced price lunch.
-KIPP Scholar Academy serves a similar population, and the Charter School's program is based upon the successful practices already in practice at KIPP LA's existing schools.
-At its core, KSA believes in high expectations for each of its students regardless of background.
+In the 2014-2015 school year, 90% of KIPP LA students qualified for free or reduced lunch.
+KIPP Sol Academy serves a similar population, and the Charter School's program is based upon the successful practices already in practice at KIPP LA's existing schools.
+At its core, KIPP Sol believes in high expectations for each of its students regardless of background.

-KSA identifies socioeconomically disadvantaged students as those who are eligible to receive free or reduced price meals.
-KSA has designed its program to support students from socioeconomically disadvantaged backgrounds in the following ways:
+KIPP Sol identifies socioeconomically disadvantaged students as those who are eligible to receive free or reduced price meals.
+KIPP Sol has designed its program to support students from socioeconomically disadvantaged backgrounds in the following ways:

-- Providing more time to increase the learning opportunities of all students (these opportunities include, but are not limited to, in-class literacy experiences, out of class experiential learning field lessons, supplemented day and summer school) - Building the social capital of students via experiential learning opportunities in order for them to be able to navigate different social and educational settings - Building robust classroom libraries in order to support the continued development of students' literacy experiences, both in and out of school - Parent engagement workshops targeting topics such as financial literacy (in preparation for high school and college tuition) and health and nutrition, utilizing community partnerships to provide necessary resources to families in need - Establishing a strong college-going culture, including, but not limited to, college banners and homerooms named after colleges and universities - Flexible conferencing scheduling for meeting with families - Providing enriching arts education programming to supplement existing curriculum - Tutorials and intervention supports - Meal provisions for students whose families qualify for free and reduced lunch
+- Providing more time to increase the learning opportunities of all students (these opportunities include, but are not limited to, in-class literacy experiences, out of class experiential learning field lessons, and supplemented day) - Building the social capital of students via experiential learning opportunities in order for them to be able to navigate different social and educational settings - Building robust classroom libraries in order to support the continued development of students' literacy experiences, both in and out of school - Parent engagement workshops targeting topics such as financial literacy (in preparation for high school and college tuition) and health and nutrition, utilizing community partnerships to provide necessary resources to families in need - Establishing a strong college-going culture, including, but not limited to, college banners and homerooms named after colleges and universities - Flexible conferencing scheduling for meeting with families - Providing enriching arts education programming to supplement existing curriculum - Tutorials and intervention supports - Meal provisions for students whose families qualify for free and reduced lunch

-The school will provide all services and this data will be tracked during the same time and in the same way we describe our data monitoring throughout the petition.
+All services will be provided by the school and this data will be tracked during the same time and way we describe our data monitoring throughout the petition.